CheggEng/Bromine/README.md

 Bromine
 =======

-JS library for UI testing in the browser
+Bromine was created with the challange or creating a Javascript based Selenium for the browser.